 A literary act of reparation

 MacKenzie wrote Sonnets for the Queen of Heaven in reparation for blasphemies committed throughout the world against Mary’s Immaculate Conception, her Immaculate Heart, her perpetual virginity, and her special role as Co-Redemptrix of humankind.
-Offer your purchase in reparation for these horrible sins and restore poetry to its proper purpose, the glory of God and conversion of souls.
+Offer your purchase in reparation for these horrible sins and be a part of the restoration of Christian literary culture.

 Enjoy MacKenzie Lyric Poetry